helleroy/beanstalk-workshop/README.md

 eb terminate -–all
 ```

+## Further excersises

+* Attach a database-instance to the application
-## Reference: Create everything with Terraform
+* Create "everything" with Terraform
-TODO: Reference some terraform files that will setup the same things we just did (No need for them to do this?)
+* ...